-Activity Evidence that supports this approach Challenge number(s) addressed School Led Tutoring (First £9744 NTP funded, topped up with catch-up funding) Whilst we are not using the Pupil Premium funding to support our school led tutoring, we have offered the provision to all of our disadvantaged pupils at Hallam Fields.
-At Hallam Fields we prioritise relationships and therefore chose to use our own classroom teachers to provide the extra tuition.
-This means children are ready and happy to learn and the quality first teaching can consolidate learning in class, address previous misconceptions and also pre-teach, giving the children an opportunity to know more before the lessons in class.
-EEF research shows extending school time involves increasing learning time in schools during the school day or by changing the school calendar.
-This can include extending core teaching and learning time in schools as well as the use of targeted before and after school programmes (including additional small group or 1:1 tuition) https://educationendowmentfoundation.org.uk/education-evidence/teaching-learning-toolkit/extending-school-time 4,5 TA targeted intervention for reading EEF research shows that targeted deployment, where teaching assistants are trained to deliver an intervention to small groups or individuals, has a higher impact.
-Our teaching assistants will be trained and supported to deliver Sound Discovery Phonics interventions to our children who need them across the school.
-EEF research shows that targeted phonics interventions may improve decoding skills more quickly for pupils who have experienced barriers to learning. https://educationendowmentfoundation.org.uk/educationevidence/teaching-learning-toolkit/teaching-assistant-interventions 3 Spaghetti maths after- school provision for all dis-advantaged pupils.
-Six week course for children to engage them It is a school focus to improve the attitudes towards maths for all pupils.
+Activity Evidence that supports this approach Challenge number(s) addressed TA targeted intervention for reading EEF research shows that targeted deployment, where teaching assistants are trained to deliver an intervention to small groups or individuals, has a higher impact.
+Our teaching assistants are trained and supported to deliver Sound Discovery Phonics interventions to our children who need them across the school.
+One TA is timetabled to deliver extra intervention in year 3.
+EEF research shows that targeted phonics interventions may improve decoding skills more quickly for pupils who have experienced barriers to learning.
+3 Spaghetti maths after- school provision for all dis-advantaged pupils.
+Six week course for children to engage them with maths and promote enjoyment in maths. interventions It is a school focus to improve the attitudes towards maths for all pupils.
 Our children show low self-esteem in maths and low resilience when tackling problems.
 We have previously used Spaghetti Maths and will be running the course for our disadvantaged pupils in the Spring term to develop these skills in a creative way.
 Spaghetti Maths is an after-school provision whose philosophy is 'everyone can achieve at maths.'
-The 4 with maths and promote enjoyment in maths. clubs are based on the work promoted by Professor Jo Boaler of Mathematics Education at Stanford University.
+The clubs are based on the work promoted by Professor Jo Boaler of Mathematics Education at Stanford University.
 She has shown that if we believe we can do maths, it can actually change the mathematical working of our brain.
-Purchase web-based programs to be used in school and at home to support learning and engage parents with the teaching and learning in school.
-TTRS Seesaw Dynamo maths We promote parental engagement in our children's learning using different web-based programmes, especially since the pandemic.
-EEF evidence shows that parental engagement, which includes teachers and schools involving parents in supporting their children's academic learning, has the highest impact with low attaining pupils. https://educationendowmentfoundation.org.uk/educationevidence/teaching-learning-toolkit/parental-engagement Seesaw was established during COVID-19 but has been sustained as an effective way of communicating directly with parents and sharing the children's learning and targets.
-ICT is identified by the Sutton Trust toolkit of strategies as having moderate impact for high cost - however, over the last two academic years our children have had to engage more in these ways of learning and parents have had to be more involved.
+4 Purchase web- based programs to be used in school and at home to support learning and engage parents with the teaching and learning in school.
+We promote parental engagement in our children's learning using different web-based programmes, especially since the pandemic.
+EEF evidence shows that parental engagement, which includes teachers and schools involving parents in supporting their children's academic learning, has the highest impact with low attaining pupils. https://educationendowmentfoundation.org.uk/education- evidence/teaching-learning-toolkit/parental-engagement Seesaw was established during COVID-19 but has been sustained as an effective way of communicating directly 3,4,5

+TTRSSeesaw with parents and sharing the children's learning and targets.
+Dynamo maths ICT is identified by the Sutton Trust toolkit of strategies as having moderate impact for high cost - however, over the last two academic years our children have had to engage more in these ways of learning and parents have had to be more involved.
 Our children have shown that they are motivated by technology and have been able to apply their knowledge and skills effectively and challenge themselves by competing against others through the programmes.
 In addition, the soundcheck on TTRS is almost identical to the year 4 Multiplication Tables Check that is statutory in 2022.
 Regular use of all aspects of TTRS prepares children for answering at speed as well as challenging them to apply associated division facts.
-3,4,5